Mitaka no Mori Ghibli Museum

 Detailed Information

-Upon entering the museum, the first thing that catches the eye is the central hall, which extends from the basement level to the second floor.
-It features a spiral staircase and bridges suspended in the air, with a glass dome ceiling painted with the image of a yellow whale swimming in the sea and Ponyo, giving visitors the sensation of stepping into the world of a Ghibli film.
+As soon as you enter, the first thing that catches your eye is the central hall, which extends from the basement level to the second floor in a large atrium.
+With a spiral staircase and bridges suspended overhead, and a glass dome ceiling decorated with a yellow whale swimming in the sea and Ponyo, you feel as if you have stepped into the world of a Ghibli film.

-In the video exhibition room "Saturn," located in the basement, original short animations exclusive to the Ghibli Museum are screened.
-The films change periodically, and each is about 15 minutes long, making them enjoyable for small children as well.
-The screening room is glass-walled, allowing visitors to observe the projection process.
+In the basement-level screening room, “Saturn Theater,” original short animations created exclusively for the Ghibli Museum are shown.
+The films change depending on the season, and each runs for about 15 minutes, making them enjoyable even for small children.
+The projection room has glass walls, allowing visitors to watch the film reels in motion.

 Mitaka no Mori Ghibli Museum Movies